 Price risk is the risk that the value of a financial instrument will fluctuate because of changes in market prices, whether those changes are caused by factors specific to the individual instrument or its issuer or factors affecting all instruments traded in the market.
-The Company is not exposed to price risk the Company does not hold any financial instruments that are traded in the market as at 31 December 2020 and 2019.
+The Company is not exposed to price risk as the Company does not hold any financial instruments that are traded in the market as at 31 December 2021 and 2020.